 Meanwhile, the shutter speed controls the background.
 Remember, the background generally isn’t lit by the flash and so a longer exposure means a brighter background, independent of what the flash is doing.

 In Aperture or Shutter Priority Modes – it is the camera’s exposure compensation which controls the ambient exposure, while the flash compensation controls the flash exposure.
 For best results, gauge the correct exposure for the scene through the viewfinder.
 Add flash or additional light on the main subject.
 Adjust this using flash competition to increase or decrease the output of the flash.

 The basic flash on your camera is not subtle and produces high-intensity light that is thrown straight on to the subject to create deep, hard-edged shadows.
 Whilst often an unsympathetic result.
 And from the mounted on top of camera position, the flashlight can also ‘bounce’ straight back into the camera from a subject’s retinas creating the red eyes in humans and green ghost eyes in dogs that none of us want in our photos.

 The far better practice is modify this burst of light by angling it, diffusing it, or bouncing it off something such as a ceiling.
 This softens the light and changes it’s direction for a more flattering effect.
 And this is much easier to do if you have an externally mounted flash or a means of angling the light to control it relative to the camera and the dog, avoiding harsh directness.

 And lastly, experiment!
-Yes the camera has auto settings, but these are there as a starting point or guide rather than rule.
+Yes, the camera has auto settings, but these are there as a starting point or guide rather than rule.
 If you’re photographing your dog against a sunset, play around with flash and the ambient light to see what effects you get.
 You will be pleasantly surprised!
-You can darken the background ambient light to make the sky darker, more colourful or more moody.
+You can darken the background ambient light to make the sky darker, more colourful or moodier.
 You can cast fun or interesting shadows from your dog.

 Improvised Light Sources